vantage6/v6-kaplan-meier-py/docs/v6-kaplan-meier-py/privacy.rst

       KAPLAN_MEIER_PRIVACY_SNR_EVENT_TIME: 5

   The ``KAPLAN_MEIER_PRIVACY_SNR_EVENT_TIME`` parameter is the signal-to-noise ratio [#snr]_.
-Use this with caution as adding too much noise can make the results of the Kaplan-Meier analysis less accurate.
+Use this with caution as adding too much noise makes the results of the Kaplan-Meier analysis less accurate.

   .. figure:: ../_static/privacy_snr_event_time.png